 8.1.1 A Commercial General Liability Insurance Policy with a limit of not less than $3 million per occurrence and $3 million in the aggregate and a Business Automobile Liability Policy (including owned, non-owned, and hired vehicles) with a combined single limit of not less than $1 million, both policies providing coverage for bodily injury, personal injury and property damage for the mutual interest of both Company and Contractor with respect to all operations;

 8.1.2 An Umbrella or Following Form Excess Liability Insurance policy will be acceptable to achieve the above required liability limits; and

+8.1.3 Professional Liability Insurance with a $1 million limit per claim and in the aggregate.
+If this policy is a claims-made policy, this policy will be in full force and effect during the term of this Agreement and for three (3) years after the expiration or termination of this Agreement; and

-8.1.3 Workers’ Compensation Insurance with statutory limits to include Employer’s Liability with a limit of not less than $1 million.
+8.1.4 If applicable, Workers’ Compensation Insurance with statutory limits to include Employer’s Liability with a limit of not less than $1 million.

-8.1.4 Fidelity or Crime Policy/Bond for employee theft and dishonesty including third party property coverage in limits of not less than $250,000, which shall be included on the Certificate of Insurance with all other insurance requirements.
+8.1.5 If applicable, Fidelity or Crime Policy/Bond for employee theft and dishonesty including third party property coverage in limits of not less than $250,000, which shall be included on the Certificate of Insurance with all other insurance requirements.

 8.2.
-The policies referenced in the foregoing clauses 8.1.1 and 8.1.2 shall name Company and each of its direct and indirect parents, subsidiaries and affiliates (collectively, including Company, the “Affiliated Companies”) as an additional insured by endorsement.
-The policies referenced in the foregoing clauses 8.1.1, 8.1.2 and 8.1.3 shall contain a severability of interest clause, provide a Waiver of Subrogation on behalf of the Affiliated Companies, and all liability policies shall be primary insurance in place and stead of any insurance maintained by Company.
+The policies referenced in the foregoing clauses 8.1.1 and 8.1.3 shall name Company and each of its direct and indirect parents, subsidiaries and affiliates (collectively, including Company, the “Affiliated Companies”) as an additional insured by endorsement.
+The policies referenced in the foregoing clauses 8.1.1, 8.1.2 and 8.1.3 shall contain a severability of interest clause, and in clause 8.1.4 (if applicable) provide a Waiver of Subrogation on behalf of the Affiliated Companies, and all liability policies shall be primary insurance in place and stead of any insurance maintained by Company.
 No insurance of Contractor shall be co-insurance, contributing insurance or primary insurance with Company’s insurance.
 All of the Contractor’s insurance companies shall be licensed to do business in the states and/or cuntries where Contractor’s work or services are performed; shall have an A.M.
 Best Guide rating of A:VII or better and the form of all policies and the provisions thereof shall be subject to Company’s prior approval; provided also that in the event that Contractor’s insurer(s) is(are) based outside of the United States, Contractor’s insurance policy coverage territory must include the United States written on a primary basis and provide Company with a right to bring claims against Contractor’s polices in the United States, as evidenced on the certificate of insurance or in a confirmation of coverage letter.
 The Contractor is responsible for any and all deductibles and/or self insured retentions under the Contractor’s policies.